Enabling Machine-Learning Intelligence for Network Cybersecurity (EMERGENCE)

 The researchers in the team represent the School of Electrical Engineering & Computer Science, KTH, and the Connected Intelligence unit at RISE Research Institutes of Sweden.

-Assistant Professor, Division of software and computer systems, EECS, KTH, Working group Cooperate, Digital Futures+46 979 044 29
+Assistant Professor, Division of software and computer systems at KTH EECS, Working group Cooperate at Digital Futures, PI of Research project Enabling Machine-Learning Intelligence for Network Cybersecurity (EMERGENCE) at Digital Futures+46 979 044 29